 Her eyes twitch, and she can’t prevent herself from tensing up.

-“Are you thinking of putting a ring on her finger?” she asks with a thin voice.
+“Are you thinking of putting a ring on her finger?” she asks in a thin voice.

 “It’s a bit too soon for that, but I promise you she’s the one.
 She’s just my kind of gal: gentle but passionate, reclusive, severely depressed.
 I’m very serious about her.”

 “I see.
 Reclusive and severely depressed, you say.
-Yet you don’t look as if you are joking around.
+Yet you don’t look as if you are joking.
 You would have never gone for such a woman.
 I can’t imagine many who would.”

 “I know.
 Still, we have so much in common.
 I think you would have liked her, if you had met her.
 She’s not one to bother others with her problems.
 Or like those who go around starting fires, anyway.”

-“If you retained your memories, you would have been able to speak at length about that,” Ainhoa says with an icy tone.
+“If you retained your memories, you would have been able to speak at length about that,” Ainhoa says icily.
 “You knew everything about leaving a trail of misery in your wake.”

 I triggered that bitterness.
 Asked for it, maybe.